jjackowski/eclipse2017/README.md

  - [Boost](http://www.boost.org/)
  - [DUDS](https://github.com/jjackowski/duds)
  - GPSD's C++ library
+ - evdev

-If those last two libraries are not found, the umbra_lcd program will not build.
+If those last three libraries are not found, the umbra_lcd program will not build.

 The default location for the DUDS library is at the same directory level as wherever this code finds itself.